Amazon Redshift

 -

-By default, such packages import data in the following way: Skyvia writes data into multiple temporary CSV files, upload them to Amazon S3 and then tells Redshift to import data from these CSV files.
+By default, such integrations import data in the following way: Skyvia writes data into multiple temporary CSV files, upload them to Amazon S3 and then tells Redshift to import data from these CSV files.
 These actions are performed simultaneously, providing the best performance.
 After the CSV files are imported, they are deleted.
 However, when data are imported this way, it’s not possible to obtain a per-record error log.

 If you disable bulk import, Skyvia will use usual INSERT, UPDATE, and DELETE statements for importing data.
 This allows you to obtain a per-record error log, but provides far less performance.
 Thus, disabling bulk import is not recommended and should only be considered if you need to import not that many records and need to have a per-record error log or you do not want to use Amazon S3 for temporary files.